 Although shared proxies have a lot of benefits, there are some things that you should keep in mind.

 Sharing bandwidth with other users

-Unlike with dedicated proxies where you have all the bandwidth to yourself when using shared proxies, you’ll have to share the performance with other users.
+- Unlike with dedicated proxies where you have all the bandwidth to yourself when using shared proxies, you’ll have to share the performance with other users.

 The bad neighbor effect

-Since you share the same IP addresses with a bunch of other people, there’s a risk that one of them will do something illegal, and the entire IP address will get banned limiting your access to that site as well.
+- Since you share the same IP addresses with a bunch of other people, there’s a risk that one of them will do something illegal, and the entire IP address will get banned limiting your access to that site as well.
 This phenomenon is known as “the bad neighbor effect.”

+So what is a shared proxy?
 To sum up, shared proxies are used by organizations and companies for filtering content, as well as by private persons for unblocking restricted content and browsing the internet anonymously.